Torenlaan/astro-s/src/pages/about.md

 heroImage: "/sundyrtsev-logo.png"
 ---

-This coat of arms was created with the help of the Institute of Genealogy and Heraldry, which contains in itself the characteristic of generations of the Sundyrtsev family.
+The Institute of Genealogy and Heraldry played a significant role in the creation of this coat of arms, which embodies the characteristics of many generations of the Sundyrtsev family.

-Deus, Diginitas, Constantia -
-The motto was invented by one of the ancestors that means _God, Honor, Permanence_.
+The motto "Deus, Diginitas, Constantia" was coined by one of our ancestors and represents the values of  _God, Honor, Permanence_.